stefan-beuchert/HandGestureRecognizer/README.md

 ![Conf_matrix_nn](https://github.com/stefan-beuchert/HandGestureRecognizer/blob/main/figures/NN_heatmap_27.png)
 For the NN confusion matrix a similar figure is shown.
 It also shows the same clusters of classes which should be combined to collections.
-But in comparison to the first figure, it can be easily stated that the overall classification is better as there are lot less misclassified predictions compared to the SVM.
+But in comparison to the first figure, it can be easily stated that the overall classification is better as there are a lot less misclassified predictions compared to the SVM.
 So the NN performs better on this task and this accords to our results above.

 ![Conf_matrix_nn_combined](https://github.com/stefan-beuchert/HandGestureRecognizer/blob/main/figures/NN_heatmap_combined.png)